 In answering the second part of the question, “How do our players perform so consistently?”
 Here, it is really important for parents and players to note that coaching is a process.
 There is no quick fix/silver bullet to long term success and consistent performances.
 The majority of the players who have performed consistently well this season are the players who trained throughout the winter.
 They put the hard work in and coupled with our CONFIDENCE BOOSTING coaching techniques and PROVEN FUNDAMENTALS they’ve achieved some incredible performances.
 How incredible?

-Jono Bird (WP and SA U19) became the youngest player in the history of South African cricket to score a century on Senior Provincial debut in a limited overs match (List A).
-Jono is in Grade 11 and is U17.
-He also scored 51 on debut for SA U19 vs England and followed it up with 142* in the 2nd Youth ODI to be named Man of the Series.
-He has scored 5 centuries this summer.
+Jono Bird (WP and SA U19) became the youngest player in the history of South African cricket to score a century on Senior Provincial debut in a limited overs match (List A) at 17 years of age.
+He also made his First Class debut for WP.
+He scored 51 on debut for SA U19 vs England and followed it up with 142* in the 2nd Youth ODI to be named Man of the Series.
+He scored 5 centuries this summer.
 His scores this term have been: 117, 115, 114, 104, 102*, 85, 83*, 83, 82, 71, 51, 51

 Neil Brand (Titans, Northerns and TUKS) made his debut for the Titans and posted a personal best First Class score of 159 for Northens.
 His last four scores for Northens in First Class matches have been 92, 85*, 159 and 72.
 His other scores this season have been 140 off 60 balls, 118* off 68 balls, 106, 84, 80, 76, 55, 46*.
 He was recently selected to play for a SA Invitational XI vs Pakistan in their tour opening match.
 Neil has scored 4 centuries this summer.

-Oliver Whitehead (SACS U13A and WP U13B) became the first player in the history of Cape Schools Week to score back to back hundreds.
+Oliver Whitehead (SACS U14A, SACS U13A and WP U13B) became the first player in the history of Cape Schools Week to score back to back hundreds.
 Oli scored 3 hundreds in a row in longer formats with scores of 100, 110 retired and 114*.
-He scored 95* for WP U13B chasing a target of 144 in a warm up match and .
-On Provincial tour he scored back to back half centuries with scores of 73 vs North West Rural and 78* vs North West Urban.
+He scored 95* for WP U13B chasing a target of 144 in a warm up match and on Provincial tour he scored back to back half centuries with scores of 73 vs North West Rural and 78* vs North West Urban.
+He recorded his 4th Hundred of the summer for SACS U14A when he started high school in the first term.

-Ethan MacGregor (RBPS U13A, WP U13B) has scored eight half centuries this term including scores of 82, 63, 51, 52*, 53*, 56, 58, 73 including back to back half centuries on Provincial tour and back to back fifties for RBPS.
+Ethan MacGregor (RBPS U14A, RBPS U13A and WP U13B) scored nine half centuries including scores of 82, 63, 51, 52*, 53*, 56, 58, 73.
+He scored back to back half centuries on Provincial tour and back to back fifties for RBPS.
+He scored his MAIDEN HUNDRED for RBHS U14A vs SACS in the First Term.

 Tim Short (RBPS U10A) 56* and 6/14 vs WBJS, 50* and 4/6 vs Bishops, 42* vs WPPS, 35 and 3/4 vs Sweet Valley